siamon123/warehouse-inventory-system/README.md

 I created this web application for beginner php programmer and who found difficulties to creating a inventory system.
 This application more then 2 years old.
-I cleaned and modified few files. i also working on sales report section, when it's ready i will push it.
+I cleaned and modified few files.

 If you find any bug, and a fix for that bug, please leave a comment on the github page for this project and i will push the change into the master branch.